IXRPlateform/PREMIERE/README.md

 wget https://www.couleur.org/premiere-files/models.zip
 ```
 unzip to MODELS_DIR
-then add the following environement variable:
+then add the MODELS_PATH environement variable

-Linux:
+for Linux with:
 ```
 export MODELS_PATH="MODELS_DIR"
 ```
-Windows:
+For Windows with:
 ```
 set MODELS_PATH="MODELS_DIR"
 ```